Factland/ic-factland/backup/backup_restore.md

 }
 ```

 Here we are defining a stable memory manager and a `BTreeMap` from `Principal` (wrapped in a Storable so that it can be stored in stable memory) to a user `Profile`.
-Eventually this dApp will be controlled by a DOA via the [SNS](https://internetcomputer.org/docs/current/tokenomics/sns/sns-intro-tokens) but particularly while it is in active development we want to be able to backup and restore the profiles to enable a fast and safe development cycle.
+Eventually this dApp will be controlled by a DAO via the [SNS](https://internetcomputer.org/docs/current/tokenomics/sns/sns-intro-tokens) but particularly while it is in active development we want to be able to backup and restore the profiles to enable a fast and safe development cycle.
 Note that we are using `thread_local` and `RefCell` to tell Rust that we are operating in a single threaded environment.

 ## Application Level Backup and Restore